franzeder/dna-example/README.md

 and who carries these claims (the actor nodes) (Leifeld 2018, 306).

 <img src="fig/fig1_affiliation-network-example.png" title="Affiliation network with actors (a) agreeing to certain claims (c).
 The edgeweights (displayed by the line width) provide information about the extent of agreement towards claims." alt="Affiliation network with actors (a) agreeing to certain claims (c).
 The edgeweights (displayed by the line width) provide information about the extent of agreement towards claims." width="75%" style="display: block; margin: auto;" />

-%![Figure 1: Affiliation network with actors (a) agreeing to certain claims (c).
-The edgeweights (displayed by the line width) provide information about the extent of agreement towards claims.](fig/fig1_affiliation-network-example.png)
+Figure 1: Affiliation network with actors (a) agreeing to certain claims (c).
+The edgeweights (displayed by the line width) provide information about the extent of agreement towards claims.

 In the next step, we are able to transform this two-mode affiliation network into a one-mode congruence (or conflict) network of actors or